Package 'mwana'

 df

-An object of class data.frame to check.
-It must have been wrangled using this package's wrangling function for MUAC.
+A data.frame object to check.
+It must have been wrangled using the mw_wrangle_muac() function.

 sex